Shopify/linecook-gem/README.md

 See the packer documentation for how to configure these provisioners.

 To use a packerfile with linecook, just leave out the 'builder' section, or have the builder section be an empty array.
+You need only specify the 'provisioner' section, and other sections may cause errors.
 Linecook will automatically insert a null builder with the appropriate connection string for you.

 Linecook with packer is a powerful combination, as it allows you to leverage packer's 'null builder' to take advantage of all of the provisioners packer already has really good support for.
+The result is an intermediate image format (squashfs) that can be easily applied to any target.

 FILES
 -----